MaggGomes/flask/esof/docs/assignment5.md

 <a name="introduction"/>
 ##Introduction

 Since flask is an open source project, there are multiple features that normaly are proposed by the community.
-This project has the purpose to show all the process to implent a new feature, since the identification of the feature until the pull request to the main project.
+This report has the purpose to show all the process to implent a new feature, since the identification of the feature until the pull request to the main project.

 <a name ="Software evolution and maintainence"/>
 ##software